microsoft/TypeScript-New-Handbook/chapters/More on Functions.md

 The special type `object` refers to any value that isn't a primitive (`string`, `number`, `boolean`, `symbol`, `null`, or `undefined`).
 This is different from the *empty object type* `{ }`, and also different from the global type `Object`.
-You can read the reference page about [[The global types]] for information on what `Object` is for - long story short, don't ever use `Object`.
+You can read the reference page about [[The Global Types]] for information on what `Object` is for - long story short, don't ever use `Object`.

 > `object` is not `Object`. **Always** use `object`!